L-May/colorful-resume/README.md

 # Colorful Resume Builder

-A clean and user-friendly React app to create and preview your resume with a colorful twist.
+A React + TailwindCSS project where users can create and style a resume.

 ## Features

-- Input personal details, education, and work experience.
+- Add and edit resume sections (name, work experience, education)
-- Select from cute colored themes.
-- Live resume preview.
+- Choose colors for styling
-- Print or save your resume as PDF.
+- Option to export resume as a PDF

+## Challenges & Learnings
+I struggled with adding a **“Print to PDF”** feature.
+It pushed me to learn about different React libraries and browser APIs for handling PDF generation.

-## Technologies Used
+## Tech Used
 - React
+- TailwindCSS
+- JavaScript
 - Vite
-- Tailwind CSS
 - React-to-print